SEND INFORMATION REPORT 2017 – 18

 All staff have training in safeguarding.

-All teaching staff have received training in the adoption of the new SEND Code of Practice.
+All teaching staff receive regular training in the adoption of the new SEND Code of Practice and the effective support of students with identified needs.

 There are also members of staff who have trained at a specialist level in Physical Support therapy.